 - Redcloak often fills this role on the villain's side, with the help of a series of short-lived, lower-ranking hobgoblins (or the Monster in the Darkness).

-- Mr. Verres from El Goonish Shive, who once exclaimed "I am an endless barrel of exposition!"
+- Mr. Verres once exclaimed "I am an endless barrel of exposition!".
 As the creator explains, Mr. Verres, Grace and Tedd are the main barrels, but since Tedd and Grace learned most of their information from Mr. Verres, he's directly responsible for most of the expositions in the strip.
 Also, there are Exposition Fairies, but not in the usual sense.

-- And then there's the Whales who reveal portions of how the very fabric of the universe operates.
+- The Whales reveal portions of how the very fabric of the universe operates.
 The fact that Mr. Verres (and presumably Raven) didn't even know about the existence of the Whales is noted to be a big deal.

 - Dream Catcher so far seems to have two.
 Ooji who really failed to be helpful, AT ALL, and Mr. Relecross who seems to know more

-- Parodied with Dr. Viennason in Sluggy Freelance.
+- Parodied with Dr. Viennason.
 His DVD series "A Visual Guide to Timeless Space" gives pretty much all the exposition during the "Oceans Unmoving" arc... and he does it so poorly most characters consider it a form of torture.

-- Exposition in Sluggy is natural as breathing to the characters.
-They don't think anything is wrong with it happens.
+- Exposition in Sluggy is as natural as breathing to the characters.
+They don't think anything is wrong when it happens.